nathan-wien/hclguide/source/go_decoding_lowlevel.rst

 for the more straightforward portions of a configuration language.

 The following subsections will give an overview of the low-level API.
-For full details, see `the godoc reference <https://godoc.org/github.com/hashicorp/hcl2/hcl>`_.
+For full details, see the `documentation <https://pkg.go.dev/github.com/hashicorp/hcl/v2#section-documentation>`_.

 Structural Decoding
 -------------------